This document provides answers to questions frequently asked by applicants to the Artificial Intelligence in Health and Care (AI) Award.

 When will Phase 1 applications be open again?

 Following the success of the first two rounds of the AI in Health and Care Award, we will now be focusing on applications for Phases 2 to 4 in Competition 3.
 This is in line with the Award’s aim of supporting a greater number of early-stage technologies in the first rounds of the Award and then progressing to scaling up more technologies into the NHS in later rounds.
 Through Competition 1 and 2, we have already funded 29 technologies (subject to contract).
 View the list of Competition 1 funded projects and list of Competition 2 funded projects.
-We hope to fund some of the successful Phase 1 winners at more advanced phases in Competition 3 and 4.
+We hope to fund some of the successful Phase 1 winners at more advanced phases in Competition 3.

 Can I apply to multiple funding sources?